pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 This restriction only applies to a single DELEG or DELEGI record; a DELEG or DELEGI RRset can have records with different server information keys.

 When using server-name, the addresses for all the names in the set must be fetched using normal DNS resolution.
-This means the names in the value of the server-name key MUST NOT be inside the delegated domain.
+This means the names in the value of the server-name key or the include-name key MUST NOT be inside the delegated domain.

 ### Populating the SLIST from DELEG and DELEGI Records